fabric8io/fabric8/docs/setupMachine.md

 Another option is to replace dockerhost and openshifthost in the fabric8/apps/fabric8.json file with "localhost" and use "localhost" in the 2 environment variables above and then use "localhost" whenever the documentation mentions "dockerhost" or "openshifthost".

 ### If you are using a Mac, Windows or other platforms

+First we recommend you upgrade your boot2docker image so its the latest greatest.

+    boot2docker download
+    boot2docker up

 When there is not a native docker, such as on a Mac or Windows when using boot2docker, there will be different IP addresses for your host machine and the boot2docker VM.
 So we are going to setup 2 aliases for the host (openshifthost) and docker (dockerhost):